|1. Description - |

 - The rise of the imperialistic states at Tula and Tenochtitlan.

 - Factors contributing to the rise of the Aztec state.

 - Artistic and religious expressions of the Toltec and Aztec.

 - The internal (Aztec) and external (Spanish) factors in the Spanish Conquest (1519 A.D. to 1521 A.D.).

-- The "ladinoization" of Mexico, the impact of the Spanish Colonial institutions.
+- The "ladinoization" of the Americas, the impact of the Spanish Colonial institutions.

 - Haciendas and encomiendas.